 Don't worry.
 I gagged, too.

 The Doubleplay will most likely be a low-end phone, judging by the reported 320x480 display and weak 5MP camera.
 That doesn't keep it from being unique though, with a secondary LCD that will probably serve very little practical purpose embedded right in the middle of the keyboard.
+Still, there may be some sort of target audience for this device -- tweeners, perhaps?
+Smartphone newcomers?
+Honestly, I'm not sure that this phone is a good idea for anyone, let along smartphone first-timers.

 One of the few tech blogs who managed to get their hands on Motorola's upcoming AT&T flagship - the Atrix 4G - is, of course, Engadget.
 The reviewer, unsurprisingly, is the infamous cool geek and editor-in-chief Joshua Topolsky, who, from my experience reading Engadget's reviews, does a good overall job but fails to go into those details that matter to most Android users.
 The Atrix 4G review is exactly what I had expected, and I'm going to summarize it and save you 20 minutes reading it.